Last Updated on April 6, 2021 by Helga Dosa

 Italian cuisine is luscious and rich, we know it.
 But it is also defined by its simplicity and by the large use it makes of fresh produce and light ingredients, as it is typical of the Mediterranean diet.

 How?
 It’s easy: focus on simplicity and ask yourself what your grandparents would have eaten.
 And you know what?
-According to Valter Longo, Italian expat known for his longevity diet, eating the way our grandparents did could also help keep us healthier and live longer.
+According to Valter Longo, an Italian expat known for his longevity diet, eating the way our grandparents did could also help keep us healthier and live longer.
 So an Italian diet that allows you to eat what you love, stay healthy, and get rid of the extra weight?

 Keep Healthy with Your Nonni: Longo’s Research

 Lima beans, collard greens, chickpeas, chestnuts, spelt, broccoli, anchovies, peppers, potatoes, lentils, fennels, and pumpkins.
-The true Italian diet is tasty and consists of healthy foods, perfect to keep us healthy, young and slim.
+The true Italian diet is tasty and consists of healthy foods, perfect to keep us healthy, young, and slim.

-The secret to cook them properly is simple: do what our forefathers would and cook them as little as possible, so that their natural flavor and organoleptic characteristics remain untouched.
+The secret to cooking them properly is simple.
+Do what our forefathers would and cook them as little as possible so that their natural flavor and organoleptic characteristics remain untouched.
 The secret of the Italian diet based on our ancestors’ way of life.

 Eat and lose the bulge!